 - Carbonic anhydrase inhibitors - eg, dorzolamide.

 - Trabeculectomy - removal of part of the trabecular meshwork.
-This is the most common surgery performed for glaucoma.

 - Canaloplasty - uses a microcatheter to increase the drainage of Schlemm's canal.